uiua-lang/uiua/site/text/files_and_streams.md

 &fwa "file.txt" "Hello, world!"
 ```

-Each editor on website has a virtual file system, which means that we can read from files after they have been written to.
+Each editor on this site has a virtual file system, which means that we can read from files after they have been written to.
 This is useful for testing file writing functions.

 ```
 &fwa "file.bin" ⇡10